 Growing Sugar Cane

-Sugar cane is a tropical plant, and can only be cultivated in countries near the equator or in areas where there are average temperatures of 24°C (75°F), combined with strong sunshine and either heavy seasonal rainfall or plentiful supplies of water for irrigation.
+Sugar cane is a tropical plant, and can only be grown in countries where there are average temperatures of 24°C (75°F) (e.g. near the equator), combined with strong sunshine and either heavy seasonal rainfall or plentiful supplies of water for irrigation.
 Major cane sugar regions include Brazil, India, China, Thailand, Australia, South Africa, Mexico and Guatemala.

 Sugar cane is a type of grass with a bamboo-like jointed stem that grows up to five metres in height and five centimetres in diameter.
-Sugar cane is cultivated on large farms called plantations.
+Sugar cane is grown on large farms called plantations.
 In general, sugar cane is harvested in the cooler months in each hemisphere.
-Sugar cane cannot be stored after harvest, and must therefore be transported quickly to nearby processing mills to minimize deterioration.
+Fresh sugar cane spoils rather quickly after harvest and must therefore be transported quickly to nearby processing mills to minimize deterioration.

-When cane is harvested, it has a sugar content of approximately 14% by weight, depending on variety of cane and geographical location.
-Sugar content also varies from season to season.
+When sugar cane is harvested, it has a sugar content of approximately 14% by weight, depending on the variety of sugar cane and geographical location.
+Its sugar content also varies from season to season.

 Growing Sugar Beets

 Sugar beets are a root crop, which are successfully grown in many areas of the world, including Asia, Europe, and North America.
-They are able to be grown in these moderate climates due to their ability to tolerate frost.
-Although sugar beets have previously been grown in Quebec, Ontario and Manitoba, the only remaining producers of sugar beets in Canada are in Alberta and Ontario.
+They can be grown in moderate climates due to their ability to tolerate frost.
+Although sugar beets have previously been grown in Quebec and Manitoba, the only remaining producers of sugar beets in Canada are in Alberta and Ontario.
 In Canada, sugar beet seeds are typically planted at the end of April and the root is harvested in September of the same year.